Financial Aid Satisfactory Academic Progress (FSAP) Policy

 For students enrolled in PhD Dissertation

 PhD Dissertation students completing the PhD dissertation are considered to be in progress and will be counted as attempted credits and will not receive a grade until the student is able to complete his/her PhD dissertation.
 Students who are completing their PhD dissertation demonstrate FSAP by having a committee formed and submitting acceptable written work to their PhD dissertation committee chair/advisor by the end of the first year.
 The committee chair/advisor must confirm that such progress has occurred.
 At the end of the second year of PhD dissertation, in order to be making FSAP, a student must have a committee approved proposal to receive aid during a third year of PhD dissertation work.
 Federal financial aid is not available beyond the third year of PhD dissertation work.
+All pending aid will be cancelled once the final draft has been approved.
+The final draft date is the separation date from Pacifica and is the effective date reported to the Department of Education.
 Dissertation Processing Fees are not eligible for financial aid.
+Refer to the Dissertation FA Fact Sheet for more details.
+Visit the Dissertation Office for more information regarding the academic process.

 Financial Aid Suspension